What Is Global Graph Celebration Day?

 - Provided you with a custom RSVP url to add your event and attendees to the community graph

-- Ship you a box of Global Graph Celebration Day t-shirts for you and your attendees (*limited to first 1200 RSVP’s who fill out community graph questionnaire by Feb 28th deadline)!
+- Ship you a box of Global Graph Celebration Day t-shirts for you and your attendees (*limited to first 1200 RSVP’s)!
 We’ll also include a little special gift for the organizers!

 - Extend an exclusive invite to the Ecosystem Summit (private event for Neo4j community contributors) at GraphConnect 2020 in NYC.